15-281, Spring 2026

 Exams

 The course includes two midterm exams and a final exam.
-The midterms will take place in lecture.
+The midterms will take place the scheduled class time in GHC 5222.
 The final exam date and location are TBD.
 Plan any travel around exams, as exams will not be rescheduled.

 Assignments